reg-support/reg-dev-guide/file_structure/README.md

 ##### /Pages

 - `attend.liquid`
+  + the primary landing page for all information pertinent to an individual event; a link to this page is included in the `confirmation.liquid` notification that is sent to a registrant after successfully registering for an event
 - `cart.liquid`
 - `catalog.liquid`
   + the base page for a Site; displays all Events currently scheduled under the parent Site